-Do you have questions, concerns, or a complaint?
+Do you have feedback, questions, concerns, or a complaint?

-Another resource for getting some answers to legal questions would be The Ohio Legal Help Website which was set up to provide free information on some common legal issues.
-These are grouped into blocks of topics including;
+Another resource for getting some answers to legal questions would be The Ohio Legal Help Website.
+Ohio Legal help established this website to provide free information on some common legal issues.
+The website offers topics grouped into blocks, including;

 - housing issues